Seeed-Studio/wiki-documents/docs/LoRa-E5_STM32WLE5JC_Module.md

 **1. Factroy AT Firmare**

 LoRa-E5 series has a built-in AT command firmware, which supports LoRaWAN Class A/B/C protocol and a wide frequency plan: EU868/US915/AU915/AS923/KR920/IN865.
-With this AT command firmware, customers can easily and quickly build their prototype or application.
+With this AT command firmware, developers can easily and quickly build their prototype or application.

 The AT command firmware contains a bootloader for DFU and the AT application.
 The "PB13/SPI_SCK/BOOT" pin is used to control LoRa-E5 to stay in the bootloader or jump to the AT application.
 When PB13 is HIGH, the module will jump to AT application after reset, with a default baud rate of 9600.
 When PB13 is LOW (press the "Boot" button on LoRa-E5 Dev Board or LoRa-E5 mini), the module will stay in the bootloader, and keep transmitting "C" character every 1S at baud rate 115200.

-### Attentions:

-For users who prefer to directly develop applications on LoRa-E5 module with STM32Cube MCU package for STM32WL series, there are several areas to pay attention to:
+!!!Attention

-- Factory AT Firmware is programmed with RDP(Read Protection) Level 1, customers need to remove RDP first with STM32Cube Programmer.
+        - Factory AT Firmware is programmed with RDP(Read Protection) Level 1, developers need to remove RDP first with STM32Cube Programmer.
 Note that regression RDP to level 0 will cause a flash memory mass to erase and the Factory AT Firmware can't be restored again.
         - The "PB13/SPI_SCK/BOOT" pin on the LoRa-E5 module is just a normal GPIO, not the "BOOT0" pin of the MCU.
 This "PB13/SPI_SCK/BOOT" pin is used in the bootloader of the Factory AT firmware, to decide to jump to APP or stay in bootloader(for DFU).
-The real "BOOT0" pin doesn't pinout to the module, so customers need to be careful when developing the low-power applications.
+The real "BOOT0" pin doesn't pinout to the module, so users need to be careful when developing the low-power applications.

 **2. Clock Configuration**